Fieash/InternshipProject/README.md

 that outputs their results to the system log.
 They can be read using the dmesg command.

 hidden_process_detection.c is a C program that outputs hidden PIDs to the console.

+The detection methods are adapted from the Tyton rootkit hunter https://github.com/nbulischeck/tyton.

 ## Installation
 ```